Menu

 In return for guaranteed acceptance, providers rarely offer to pay out amounts exceeding £20,000 to £30,000.

-Regular use for over 50s plans often revolves around paying for funerals, repaying small debts, gifts to loved ones, or charitable donations.
+Regular uses for over 50s plans often revolve around paying for funerals, repaying small debts, gifts to loved ones, or charitable donations.

 Funeral cover

-Many providers offer supplementary funeral plan cover as part of an over 50s policy.
-In return for using a specific funeral director, a small lump sum pays towards your funeral costs and the lump sum payout amount is paid to designated beneficiaries.
+Many providers offer supplementary funeral plan cover as part of an over-50s policy.
+In return for using a specific funeral director, a small lump sum is paid towards your funeral costs and the lump sum payout amount is paid to designated beneficiaries.

 Whole of Life Cover

-Term and whole of life premiums become increasingly expensive as you get older due to the higher risk of something happening to you compared to a young, healthy person.
+Both term and whole-of-life premiums become increasingly expensive as you get older due to the higher risk of something happening to you compared to a young, healthy person.

-How Should I Compare The Best Life Policies?
+How Should You Compare the Best Life Policies?

 The best life insurance for over 65 policies is not necessarily the cheapest.
 They are the policies that align closely with your circumstances.